 As one of the top independent travel blogs, we receive pitches from potential contributors daily.

-To better understand the kind of content we like to publish and ensure the best chances for your article to be accepted and receive lots of views long-term, please read on.
+Please read on to better understand the kind of content we like to publish and ensure the best chances for your article to be accepted and receive many views long-term.

 A Brief History

-Go Backpacking was one of the first independent travel websites to promote budget travel on the internet.
+Go Backpacking was one of the first independent travel websites to promote budget travel online.

 The site was created in 1999 by Dave Lee in his spare time to share his experiences from a backpacking trip to Europe.

-In 2007, it was converted into a blog using WordPress and has continued to grow in popularity ever since.
+In 2007, it was converted into a blog using WordPress and grew in popularity.

 Benefits of Guest Posting

-Since 2010, Go Backpacking has featured the writing and advice of hundreds of guest contributors from around the world.
+Since 2010, Go Backpacking has featured the writing and advice of hundreds of guest contributors worldwide.

 Today's benefits include: